Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Performance evaluation

 \subsection{Evolution with the number of processes}

-In this experiment, we considered graphs that include 25, 31, 40, and 73 processes.
-We chose the average possible $f$ value for each $N$ value.
-Simulating systems with larger $N$ values is challenging because of the exponential number of messages, memory and computing time that processes require to execute the Bracha-Dolev protocol combination.
-Figs.~\ref{fig:scal_bits_small} and~\ref{fig:scal_lat_small} respectively show the bandwidth and latency improvement of the \textit{lat.} and \textit{bdw.} configurations over BDopt with a 16B payload.
+In this experiment, we considered graphs of 30 or 50 processes.
+We chose the average possible $f$ value for each $N$ value, since we have seen that $f$ does not significantly modify the network consumption or protocol latency.
+Using larger $N$ values is challenging because of the exponential number of messages, memory and computing time that processes require to execute the Bracha-Dolev protocol combination.
+Figs.~\ref{fig:scal_bits_small} and~\ref{fig:scal_lat_small} respectively show the bandwidth and latency improvement of the \textit{lat.} and \textit{bdw.} configurations over BDopt with MBD.1 activated with a 1024~B payload.
 We omit configuration \textit{lat. \& bdw.} in those figures for clarity.
-As one can see, configurations \textit{bdw.} and \textit{lat.} improve the bandwidth consumption respectively by -80\% to -70\%, and by -63\% to -38\%.
-Configuration \textit{lat.} also improves the latency (-50\% to +2\%).
-However, \textit{bdw.} increases the latency by up to 400\% when k is small, which goes out of the plot, but otherwise also manages to improve latency down to -40\%.
-Latency and network consumption improvements are even higher with the larger 16KB payload (resp. at least -97.6\% and -97.3\%).
+As one can see, configurations \textit{bdw.} and \textit{lat.} with $N=50$ further improve the bandwidth consumption respectively by around -55\%.
+With $N=30$, the \textit{bdw.} configuration improves the bandwidth consumption by around -40\% wile the \textit{lat.} configuration reduces it by -10\% to -30\%.
+Configuration \textit{lat.} and \textit{bdw.} improve latency when $N=50$ by around -5\%, but fail to do so when $N=30$, where only the \textit{lat.} configuration maintain the same latency as with MBD.1 only.